 Resource Guides for Dependents

 In the Spouse Resource Guides you will find information on topics like what to bring (and what not to bring), the city of Raleigh, housing and utilities, and advice from other international spouses.
 Explore the content and the links on this page to learn more about the immigration process and visa requirements.
-The Office of International Services (OIS) is committed to helping dependents through our programs which include English Conversation Clubs, cooking classes, children playgroups and many volunteer opportunities which will help them get connected and get involved in the local community.
+The Office of International Services (OIS) is committed to helping dependents through our programs which include English Conversation Club, IMOM (International Moms and Mates), children playgroups and many volunteer opportunities which will help them get connected and get involved in the local community.
+F-2 and J-2 dependents are welcome and encouraged to participate in any OIS program.

 ^ Click to view